Bearcats party smart. No matter what you're celebrating, making safer choices around alcohol and other drugs is always a good time.

 - Groups/Friends: Make sure you are with a trusted group of friends and you have someone identified that you can call in an emergency.
 Identify a Designated Driver (DD).

-- Transportation: Add the phone numbers for NightRide and the UC Shuttle to your phone.
+- Transportation: Save the DoubleMap site for the NightRide Shuttle to your phone.
 Download the Lyft, Uber, and other ridesharing apps.

 - Food/Drink: Be sure to eat enough before and during drinking.
 Stay hydrated and drink plenty of water.